Horse trainer: Salary

 The earnings of horse trainers may be different depending on the country and the place of employment.
 According to the United States Department of Labor, "The median annual wage for animal trainers was $25,270 in May 2012.
 The lowest 10 percent earned less than $17,580, and the top 10 percent earned more than $49,840."
 The Government of Western Australia Department of Training and Workforce Development, in their section about horse trainers, state that $43,399 may be the standard yearly wages in Western Australia.
 Racehorse trainers in the UK can earn up to a standard yearly amount of £45,000, depending on the level of expertise a person possesses.

-For independent horse trainers, their status and the amount of work they do can influence the salary.
+For independent horse trainers, their status, and the amount of work they do can influence the salary.

 "Race winnings" can also provide a trainer with additional money.

 Controversies

 Drug usage in horses has been a disputed topic in the field of equine.
-The acceptable purpose of drugs in this area is to reduce suffering of injuries in racehorses, but sometimes drugs are used unlawfully to get an advantage over other horses, which can result in penalties for the horse trainer in question.
+The acceptable purpose of drugs in this area is to reduce the suffering of injuries in racehorses, but sometimes drugs are used unlawfully to get an advantage over other horses, which can result in penalties for the horse trainer in question.
 With the numerous weekly deaths of racehorses, drugs are a disputed cause of death in horses.
 The intoxication of horses is concerning to some people, such as veterinarians and legislators.
 Some trainers defend drugs, implying that they are not the causes of the deaths.
 Some trainers also deny that they use drugs for unlawful purposes, sometimes because of their respect for horses.